 the products manufactured by a given company and goods which were purchased and were not subject of a delivery, shall be subject to VAT.
 In this case, taxpayers shall make inventory by physical stocktaking as on the partnership dissolution date or the date of discontinuance to perform activities which are subject to VAT.
 Taxpayers shall attach a report on the physical stock taking, on the value and amount of due tax determined on the basis of the same, to the tax return submitted for the period including the partnership dissolution date or the date of discontinuance to perform activities which are subject to VAT.
 The obligation does not apply to taxpayers exempt from tax under Art.
 113 item 1 and 9 of the Act referred to above.

 When filing for bankruptcy is the only option left for a business owner, it pays to cut losses, initiate proceedings sooner rather than later, and move on to a new business project.

 Service point for businesses

-Points of single contact referred to in Article 6 of the Directive on services in the internal market enable service providers to complete formalities and procedures related to starting and providing services in a remote, electronic mode, and to obtain appropriate information and support.
-Under the Services Directive, service recipients can also use the contact points to obtain information on the use of services and on consumer-related matters.
+Points of single contact referred to in Art.
+6 of the Directive on services in the internal market allow service providers to complete formal steps and fulfill procedures connected with starting and providing services in a remote, electronic mode, and to obtain appropriate information and support.
+Under the Directive, service recipients can also use the contact points to obtain information on the use of services and on consumer-related matters.

 Deregistration of a business

-Registration with the Business Register is subject to deletion in the cases specified in the provisions of the Act on Business Law.
+Registration with the Business Register is subject to deletion in cases specified in the provisions of the Business Activity Act.

-In order to liquidate a company registered with the National Court Register, an application should be submitted stating the legal form of the company, company name, the KRS number, the NIP tax identification number, and the number in the National Official Business Register (REGON).
+In order to liquidate a company registered with the National Court Register, an application should be submitted stating the legal form of the company, company name, KRS number, tax identification number (NIP), and the number in the National Official Business Register (REGON).